AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-recommendations.md

    For more information, see [Use a source connector](/help/data-ingestion/sources.md#use-a-source-connector) in [Ingest and use data using source connectors](/help/data-ingestion/sources.md).

-1. Expand the section that describes your desired Customer Journey Analytics implementation, then complete the associated steps:
+1. Expand the section that describes how you want to implement the Experience Platform Web SDK for your Customer Journey Analytics implementation, then complete the associated steps:

    +++Manual implementation (JS file)